 In Minnesota, Parenting Time (sometimes referred to as Visitation) describes the time that each parent has with a minor child.
 In most Family Law cases, parents are able to make effective decisions regarding their parenting time without the need for substantial input from the Judge.

 In some cases, Parenting Time disagreements create issues that impact the ability of parents to cooperate and properly co-parent.
-These cases require more input from the Judge and generally will require the parents to participate in an Early Neutral Evaluation and Mediation.
+These cases require more input from the Judge and generally will require the parents to participate in a Social Early Neutral Evaluation or Mediation.